muneneee/OpenAi_summarizer/README.md

 ```

-## Demo
+## Live Demo

 https://64472b9a3144e74df7f0964a--boisterous-platypus-f0a632.netlify.app/

 ## Feedback

-If you have any feedback, please reach out to us at lukekevin39@gmail.com
+If you have any feedback, please reach out to me at lukekevin39@gmail.com

 ## Authors